Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Vegan tofu kimbap - Maru Gimpab Vegan Restaurant in Seoul Korea: A plate of vegan tofu kimbap served on a white rectangular dish.
 The kimbap rolls are neatly sliced and arranged, showing the colorful filling of rice, carrots, cucumbers, pickled radish, and seasoned tofu wrapped in seaweed and sprinkled with sesame seeds.
 The dish is accompanied by a spoon and chopsticks placed on a wooden tray, highlighting the simple yet appealing presentation of this Korean vegan dish.

-It does have limited seating so expect to wait during busy hours.
 Prices range from $3-10 USD.
 They serve veganized dishes like odeng (fish rice cakes), kimbap rolls, and tteokbokki.

 Their ramen here is also really nicely seasoned.
 Dip the kimbap in the tteokbokki sauce for a great combo.